 Your Quilted and Insulated Carrier is Finished and ready to use!
 Great Job!

-If you have any questions on my wording for the directions, PLEASE leave a comment below or send me a message on my face book page.
-I’ll be happy to help you out!
+If you have any questions on my wording for the directions, PLEASE send me an email and I’ll be happy to help you out!